nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `Sellah` and the **Actor** is the `user`, unless specified otherwise)

+**Use case: Edit a client/product**

+**MSS**

+1. User requests to list clients/products.
+2. Sellah shows a list of clients/products.
+3. User requests to edit a specific client/product in the list.
+4. User enters the new data.
+5. Sellah edits the client/product.

+   Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+  Use case ends.

+* 3a.
+The given index is invalid.

+    * 3a1.
+Sellah shows an error message.

+      Use case resumes at step 2.

+* 4a.
+Sellah detects an error in the entered data.

+    * 4a1.
+Sellah shows an error message.
+    * 4a2.
+Sellah requests for the correct data.
+    * 4a3.
+User enters new data.

+      Steps 4a1-4a3 are repeated until the data entered are correct.<br>
+      Use case resumes at step 5.

 **Use case: Delete a client/product**

 **MSS**

-1. User requests to list clients/products
+1. User requests to list clients/products.
-2. Sellah shows a list of clients/products
+2. Sellah shows a list of clients/products.
-3. User requests to delete a specific client/products in the list
+3. User requests to delete a specific client/product in the list.
-4. Sellah deletes the client/products
+4. Sellah deletes the client/product.

    Use case ends.